LMS Stanier Class 5 4-6-0 5305: Fame in preservation

 2013 marked the 45th anniversary since the end of steam on British Railways in 1968, and because Aug 11 was on a Sunday it was decided for a re-run to take place to mark 45 years since the end of steam.
 45305 was booked to work the original train in 1968 but was failed the night before the trip due to a collapsed firebox brickarch, so allowing her to work the anniversary run 2013 allowed the ghost of 1968 to finally be put to rest.

 There was also a change of routing as the original route through Newton-le-Willows from Liverpool to Manchester was closed for engineering works so the tour was diverted down the line to Piccadilly via Warrington Central which had not seen steam traction since 1968.
 45305 worked from Liverpool to Longsight and then worked back from Longsight to Liverpool in the evening.
 Other locos that worked the tour included BR Standard Class 7 70013 Oliver Cromwell which worked from Longsight to Carlisle via Bolton, Farington & Settle while LMS Black 5 4-6-0's Nos.
-45231 ansd 44932 double headed the train from Carlisle to Longsight via Settle, Darwen & Bolton.
+45231 and 44932 double headed the train from Carlisle to Longsight via Settle, Darwen & Bolton.

 The loco also featured in Season 2 Episode 3 of the Netflix Series 'The Crown', hauling a train that carried Sir Anthony Eden to Sandringham to offer his resignation to the Queen following the Suez crisis.